 Insufficient Evidence for

-- Alcoholism.
+- Alcohol use disorder.
 Early research shows that taking tyrosine along with other amino acids and a multivitamin reduces withdrawal symptoms and stress in alcoholics.
 It is not clear if this effect is due to tyrosine, other ingredients, or the combination.

-- Cocaine dependence.
+- Cocaine use disorder.
 Early research shows that taking tyrosine in the morning and L-tryptophan at night does not reduce cravings or withdrawal symptoms in people with cocaine dependence.

-- Dementia.
+- Diseases, such as Alzheimer disease, that interfere with thinking (dementia).
 Early research shows that taking tyrosine, 5-hydroxytryptophan, and carbidopa by mouth does not improve symptoms in people with dementia.

-- High blood pressure (hypertension).
+- High blood pressure.
 Early research shows that taking tyrosine by mouth does not reduce blood pressure in people with slightly high blood pressure.

 - Schizophrenia.
 Early research shows that taking tyrosine along with the drug molindone does not improve symptoms of schizophrenia better than molindone alone.

-- Wrinkled skin.
+- Skin wrinkles from sun damage.
 Applying a preparation containing 10% vitamin C, acetyl tyrosine, zinc sulfate, sodium hyaluronate, and bioflavonoids seems to improve wrinkling, skin yellowing, roughness, and skin tone in people with sun-damaged skin.

 - Chronic fatigue syndrome (CFS).